 Is it essential to remove mushrooms?

-'While it's not absolutely necessary to remove mushrooms that are already growing on your lawn, it is generally a good idea, Jason says.
-The expert explains that this fungi releases spores into the air as they grow – meaning they can spread diseases to your grass and other plants.
+While it's not absolutely necessary to remove mushrooms that are already growing on your lawn, it is generally a good idea, says Jason Vergara of the World Mushroom Society.

-'In addition, some types of mushrooms are poisonous if ingested by humans or animals.
-For these reasons, it's usually best to remove them as soon as you see them,' he adds.
+'In addition, some types of mushrooms are poisonous if ingested by humans or animals,' says Jason.
+'For these reasons, it's usually best to remove them as soon as you see them.'

 Can you remove mushrooms by hand?

 If you've completed the prevention steps but still come across mushrooms on your lawn, it is possible to remove them by hand.
 Kyle Tingley, the resident lawn care expert at The Backyard Master, suggests pulling them out at the base and discarding them in your yard waste bin.
 'This will prevent the spores from spreading throughout your yard.'

 Megan is the News and Trends Editor at Homes & Gardens.
 She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
 As the News Editor, she often focuses on emerging microtrends, sleep and wellbeing stories, and celebrity-focused pieces.
 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
 She currently lives in London with her antique typewriter and an expansive collection of houseplants.

-By Megan Slack • Published
+By Laura Honey • Published

-By Megan Slack • Published
+By Hannah Newton • Published